FiwareAtSupCom/3P_nrj_monitor/README.md

 The obtained entity keeps track of the latest measurements only.
 That’s why we need a way to store the history of our data.
 FIWARE proposes Quantumleap as a solution.
 QuantumLeap converts NGSI semi-structured data into tabular format and stores it in a timeseries database, associating each database record with a time index foreach entity update.
 QuantumLeap supports CrateDB as a backend database.

+A subscription is essentially a way for Quantumleap to register with the context broker to be notified of any changes made to specific entities it wishes to monitor.
+This allows Quantumleap to process and store these changes appropriately in the time series database.

 *to add subscription to the context broker :
 ```yaml